DMVis/DMVis/documentation/utils/origin.md

 ## Origin enums

-For both the horizontal and vertical axis, we have create enums to represent the origin of an element.
+For both the horizontal and vertical axis, we have created enums to represent the origin of an element.
 The enums are as follows:

 ```javascript
 export enum OriginX {